14th meridian west

 The meridian 14° west of Greenwich is a line of longitude that extends from the North Pole across the Arctic Ocean, Greenland, Iceland, the Atlantic Ocean, Africa, the Southern Ocean, and Antarctica to the South Pole.

-The 14th meridian west forms a great circle with the 166th meridian east.
+The 14th meridian west forms a great ellipse with the 166th meridian east.

 From Pole to Pole

 Starting at the North Pole and heading south to the South Pole, the 14th meridian west passes through: